beyondessential/tamanu/.github/pull_request_template.md

 ### Changes

-_&gt;Add a brief description of the changes in this PR to help give the reviewer context.&lt;_
+_Add a brief description of the changes in this PR to help give the reviewer context._

 ### Checklist